akhilrajmailbox/YouTube/README.md

-## Auto Pilot for comments on Others Channel Video's Comments as Reply
+## Auto Pilot for comments on Others Channel Video's Comments as Reply (auto)

 **Note :** Update the following in the script before running